ethansilvas/htb-academy/LinuxFundamentals/Linux Fundamentals.md

 ex: admin use to give their users special rights for certain apps or files 's' instead of 'x'

+S = execute bit is not set
+s = execute bit is set

 set SUID on file:

 ![](../Images/Pasted%20image%2020231125223106.png)